notional-finance/contracts-v2/WHITEPAPER.md

 ### Convertible fCash

 Convertible fCash is an extension of fCash.
-Convertible fCash represents an amount of one currency (ex.
-Dai) in terms of another currency (ex. cDai) at its maturity.
+Convertible fCash is denominated in one currency (ex.
+Dai) but settled in a different currency (ex. cDai).
+Broadly speaking, convertible fCash represents an amount of the denomination currency (Dai) in terms of the settlement currency (cDai) at its maturity.
 For example, 100 January 1st 2022 convertible fDai (simply called fDai from here on) can be thought of as 100 Dai’s worth of cDai as of January 1st 2022.
-On January 1st 2022, 100 fDai entitles the holder to an amount of cDai that is equivalent to 100 Dai using the Dai/cDai exchange rate as reference.
+On January 1st 2022, 100 fDai entitles the holder to an amount of cDai that is equivalent to 100 Dai using the Dai/cDai exchange rate as of maturity as a reference.

 Convertible fCash enables liquidity providers to earn an interest rate on their capital while they provide liquidity because they can put cTokens into Notional's liquidity pools instead of the underlying token which bears no interest.
 This is important to maximize capital efficiency for liquidity providers.
 An example illustrates how this works: